The Rise and Fall of Motte-and-Bailey Castles

-However, the original castles were far removed from that romantic image.
+You will be surprised to discover that the original castles were far removed from that romantic image.

-The Motte-and-Bailey Castles - a huge success
+The Motte-and-Bailey Castles - a medieval innovation

 The motte-and-bailey castle was a true European innovation.
 While the concept of ditches, ramparts, and stone walls as defensive measures is ancient, raising a motte is a medieval innovation.

-Motte and Bailey Castle
+A typical Motte and Bailey Castle

 The Motte (the word derives from Old French) was a large earthen mound with a ditch surrounding its base.
 It was often artificial, meaning it had to be built by piling up earth, but sometimes it incorporated a pre-existing feature of the landscape, such as a nearby hill.